Why It Works

 Because they can be gritty and sometimes even muddy, I like to slice leeks at the very end, when I know I won't need to use the cutting board immediately afterward.
 Some folks like to split the leeks in half and wash them before slicing them, but I find it easier to remove all the dirt if I save the washing until after they're cut.
 I slice my leeks in half lengthwise, then into 1/2-inch pieces crosswise.
 I wash those pieces in a big bowl of water two times before I drain and spin-dry them in a salad spinner.

 This drying step is crucial: wet leeks will cool down your wok, robbing you of that good smoky stir-fry flavor.

-You can get small, hot dried red chilies at most Asian markets, or order them online.
+You can get small, hot dried red chiles at most Asian markets, or order them online.
 Either way, they should be dry but still pliable for the best flavor.

 The easiest way to cut them is with a pair of kitchen scissors.
-Depending on the brand of dried chilies, the heat intensity varies, so taste a little before you commit.
+Depending on the brand of dried chiles, the heat intensity varies, so taste a little before you commit.
 Discarding the seeds will also cut back on heat.
-For me, 12 dried chilies is the perfect amount of heat.
+For me, 12 dried chiles is the perfect amount of heat.
 It's not mouth burningly spicy, but you can notice the kick.
-If you're adding over 15 chilies, cut the chilies in half rather than into four pieces—you don't want your dish to look like it's just a plate of stir-fried chilies (or maybe you do?).
+If you're adding over 15 chiles, cut the chiles in half rather than into four pieces—you don't want your dish to look like it's just a plate of stir-fried chiles (or maybe you do?).